chrisbodhi/newschematic/README.md

 - Add a new project page: `hugo new projects/PROJECT.md`
 - Add a new talk: `hugo new talks/TALK-TITLE.md`
 - Add the Goa theme, from the project root: `md themes && cd $_ && git clone https://github.com/chrisbodhi/hugo-goa`
+    - The theme is copied from `chrisbodhi/hugo-goa` during deploy
 - Run the server locally, using the Goa theme: `hugo server --theme=hugo-goa`
 - Generate the latest HTML files from the Markdown files, using the Goa theme: `hugo --theme=hugo-goa`